Rhineland massacres: Catholic Church's response

-Jewish reactions
+Jewish responses

 Sigebert of Gembloux wrote that most of those Jews who converted before the crusader threat later returned to Judaism.

-In some cases Jews chose to die as Jews rather than convert.
-The Hebrew chronicles portray the Rhineland Jews as martyrs who willingly sacrificed themselves in order to honour God and to preserve their own honour (to die for Kiddush Hashem).
-The Rhineland Jews looked to historical precedents since Biblical times to justify their actions: the honourable suicide of Saul, the Maccabees revolt against Antiochus IV Epiphanes, the suicide pact at Masada, and the Bar Kochba revolt were seen as justifiable deaths in the face of a stronger enemy.
+In some cases, Jews chose to die as Jews rather than convert.
+The Hebrew chronicles portray the Rhineland Jews as martyrs who willingly sacrificed themselves in order to honor God and preserve their own honor (to die for Kiddush Hashem).
+The Rhineland Jews looked to historical precedents since Biblical times to justify their actions: the honorable suicide of Saul, the Maccabees revolt against Antiochus IV Epiphanes, the suicide pact at Masada, and the Bar Kochba revolt were seen as justifiable deaths in the face of a stronger enemy.

 Despite this, the suicidal and homicidal nature of the Rhineland Jews' actions largely separated the events of 1096 from previous incidents in Jewish history.
-While the events of Masada most closely parallel those of the Rhineland Massacres, it is important to note that the dramatic suicides of that event were often downplayed by Rabbinic scholars, even to the point of Masada's total omission from some Rabbinic histories.
+While the events at Masada most closely parallel the events that occurred during the Rhineland Massacres, the dramatic suicides that were committed during that event were often downplayed by Rabbinic scholars, even to the point of Masada's total omission from some Rabbinic histories.

-The Biblical moment that was most commonly evoked by chroniclers of the Rhineland Massacres was the Binding of Isaac, to which several allusions appear throughout the major primary sources, the Mainz Anonymous, the Soloman bar Simson Chronicle, and the Eliezer bar Nathan Chronicle (though allusions to this moment persist beyond these sources, and even in to more modern interpretations).
+The Biblical moment that was most commonly evoked by chroniclers of the Rhineland Massacres was the binding of Isaac, to which several allusions appear throughout the major primary sources, the Mainz Anonymous, the Soloman bar Simson Chronicle, and the Eliezer bar Nathan Chronicle (though allusions to this moment persist beyond these sources, and even in to more modern interpretations).

 Although it was the most common Biblical reference, the details of the Binding of Isaac presented significant dissimilarities (alongside definite parallels) that put the actions of the Rhineland Jewry at odds with the Biblical narrative.
 While Isaac was spared from sacrifice by divine intervention, the Jews of the Rhineland committed their ritual suicide to its end.
 This influenced novel interpretations of the binding of Isaac.
 The Soloman bar Simson Chronicle interprets the sacrifice of the Rhineland Jews as a similar, though even greater expression of righteousness and piety than that of Abraham, a theme echoed throughout other chronicles of the events.
 Similarly, a preexisting alternative Midrashic reading of the Binding of Isaac claiming that Isaac truly was sacrificed gained a newfound popularity following the events of 1096.